-Pollution prevention and waste reduction goals have been incorporated into the DOE contract with BSA, into BNL's ESSH Policy, the PEMP associated with the Laboratory's operating contract with DOE, and BNL's SSP.
+Pollution prevention and waste reduction goals have been incorporated into the DOE contract with BSA, BNL's ESSH Policy, the PEMP associated with the Laboratory's operating contract with DOE, and BNL's SSP.
 Key elements of the P2 Program include:

-- Eliminate or reduce emissions, effluents, and waste at the source where possible, as practicable; - Procure environmentally preferable products (known as "affirmative procurement"); - Conserve natural resources and energy; - Reuse and recycle materials; - Achieve or exceed BNL/ DOE waste minimization, P2, recycling, and affirmative procurement goals; - Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, Executive Orders, etc.); - Reduce waste management costs; - Implement P2 projects; - Improve employee and community awareness of P2 goals, plans, and progress.
+- Eliminate or reduce emissions, effluents, and waste at the source where possible, as practicable; - Procure environmentally preferable products (known as "affirmative procurement"); - Conserve natural resources and energy; - Reuse and recycle materials; - Achieve or exceed BNL/DOE waste minimization, P2, recycling, and affirmative procurement goals; - Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, executive orders, etc.); - Reduce waste management costs; - Implement P2 projects; - Improve employee and community awareness of P2 goals, plans, and progress.

-The BNL P2 and recycling programs have achieved reductions in waste generated by routine operations, as shown in Figures 2-1a through 2-1c.
-This continues a positive trend and is further evidence that pollution prevention planning is well integrated into the Laboratory's work planning process.
-These positive trends are also driven by the EMS emphasis on preventing pollution and establishing objectives and targets to reduce environmental impacts.
-Table 2-1 describes the P2 projects implemented through 2018, and provides the number of pounds of materials reduced, reused, or recycled, as well as the estimated cost benefit of each project.
+The BNL P2 and recycling programs have achieved reductions in waste generated by routine operations, as shown in Figures 2-1a through 2-1c, though 2018 and 2019 show an uptick in hazardous waste generation resulting from building demolition debris.
+However, the decrease for 2020 is due to the impact that COVID-19 had on the Lab's activities.
+The positive trends are also driven by the EMS emphasis on establishing objectives and targets to drive sustainable business practices.
+These efforts will reduce the risk of environmental impacts from BNL operations.
+Table 2-1 describes the P2 projects implemented through 2020, and provides the number of pounds of materials reduced, reused, or recycled, as well as the estimated cost benefit of each project.